queryluke/masseffect-5e-data/data/rules/intelligence.md

 &nbsp;

-### Spellcasting Ability
+### Powercasting Ability
-Engineers, infiltrators, and sentinels use Intelligence as their spellcasting ability, which helps determine the saving throw DCs of spells they cast.
+Engineers, infiltrators, and sentinels use Intelligence as their powercasting ability, which helps determine the saving throw DCs of powers they cast.

 <me-source-reference pages="81-82"></me-source-reference>